thomasclarke1969/documentation/client/rest/identity.md

       https://api.layer.com/identities?page_size=250&from_id=layer:///identities/frodo_the_dodo
 ```

-# Retreiving all Followed User IDs
+# Retreiving all Followed Users

-If you just need the `user_id` of every user followed by this user (commonly used prior to adding/removing follows), you can get the list using:
+If you just need the Layer Identity ID of every user followed by this user (commonly used prior to adding/removing follows), you can get the list using:

 ```request